Middle power

-Leaders of the G20 countries and others present at the 2008 G-20 Washington summit.
+Leaders of the G20 countries and others present at the 2008 G20 Washington summit.
 Most members of the G20 are middle powers, while some are great powers.

-A middle power is a state that is not a superpower or a great power, but still exerts influence and plays a significant role in international relations.
+A middle power is a state that exerts significant influence in international relations at a level exceeding a small power but less than a great power.
 These countries often possess certain capabilities, such as strong economies, advanced technologies, and diplomatic influence, that allow them to have a voice in global affairs.
 Middle powers are typically seen as bridge-builders between larger powers, using their diplomatic skills to mediate conflicts and promote cooperation on international issues.

 Middle powers play a crucial role in the international system by promoting multilateralism, cooperation, and peaceful resolution of conflicts.
 They are able to leverage their resources and diplomatic skills to advance their national interests while also contributing to global stability and prosperity.
 As such, middle powers are an important and often overlooked factor in the complex web of international relations.

-Much like the notion of "great powers", the concept of "middle powers" dates back to antiquity, with notable examples from ancient China, India, Greece, and Rome.
+Much like the notion of "great powers", the concept of "middle powers" dates back to ancient history, with notable examples from ancient China, India, Greece, and Rome.
 Subsequent illustrations are found in 13th and 14th century Italy, within the Holy Roman Empire, and in a number of medieval and early modern European societies.

 In the late 16th century, Italian political thinker Giovanni Botero divided the world into three types of states: grandissime (great powers), mezano (middle powers), and piccioli (small powers).
 According to Botero, a mezano or middle power "has sufficient strength and authority to stand on its own without the need of help from others."